SolrSherlock/TopicQuestsCoreAPI/README.md

 Status: *alpha*<br/>

+INodeQuery is based loosely on the TinkerPop Blueprints VertexQuery; with this, you can take any node, and walk out its list of tuples to find other nodes.

 ## Update History ##
+20131129 Added licenses to files; Updated ITupleQuery and INodeQuery, added features to support INodeQuery.
+Renamed several implementations to "shell"... since they are just hints at how those implementations can be performed; at issue is the query string necessary: that will vary according to the storage implementation.

 20131126 Fixed bug in Node date handling, filled in some code.

 20131125 First commit